fostergreenwood/metric-dimension/README.md

 5. Try some [examples](https://github.com/fostergreenwood/metric-dimension#examples)!
 Type the input after the `sage:` prompt and press enter to see the output.

 ## Examples

+The following examples illustrate usage of the functions in `resolve3d.sage`.
+Examples 4 and 5 relate to the Middle Cone Family paper.

 ### Example 1